-- Make the dressing by whisking together olive oil, lime juice, chili powder, salt, pepper and cilantro.
+- Make the dressing by whisking together olive oil, lime juice, chilli powder, salt, pepper and cilantro.

-- Cut corn kernels from cobs by standing , flat side down, on a cutting board, and use a sharp knife to slice downward, removing the kernels.
+- Cut corn kernels from cobs by standing them, flat side down, on a cutting board, and use a sharp knife to slice downward, removing the kernels.

-- Add corn to salad and, toss with the dressing, and serve.
+- Add corn to salad, toss with the dressing, and serve.